Cooliniau/WerehogRD/README.md

     - Any changes you make within this new branch that's fine for the main repo can be merged with the main branch.
       - Click on "Current Branch" > Switch to **main** first > Click on "Choose a branch to merge into **main**" > Select your branch > Click "Create merge commit" > Click on "Push origin" > Done!
       - If you wish to delete items you commited to both **main** and your branch, then delete the files in your local repo first while in **main** and then do it again while you are in YOUR own branch.
 - Be sure to click the "Fetch origin" button periodically in case any new changes to the repo have made—from there, click "Pull origin" to have those changes be applied to your local cloned repo.
-It is VERY important to make sure you are keeping your repo up-to-date and not commiting any old files !!
+It is VERY important to make sure you are keeping your repo up-to-date and not commiting any out-of-date files !!